Trump doubles down on Cummings criticism as Dems, Baltimore officials defend 'hero' rep

 Scott joined the mounting criticism of Trump over a morning tweet in which the president described Cummings' district as "a rat and rodent infested mess" where conditions are worse than those at the southern border.
 The tweet was an apparent response to Cummings who as chair of the House Oversight Committee had overseen a Congressional hearing earlier this month on conditions for migrants at government facilities.

-"It should be beneath the dignity of the President of the United States -- the person who's supposed to be the leader of the free world -- to disparage and personally attack a great American city and another great American leader," Scott added.
+"It should be beneath the dignity of the President of the United States -- the person who's supposed to be the leader of the free world -- to disparage and personally attack a great American city and another great American leader," said Scott, who was accompanied by Baltimore Mayor Bernard Young..

 GOP STRATEGIST CALLS ELIJAH CUMMINGS' DISTRICT 'MOST DANGEROUS' IN AMERICA

 "However, it is clear that it is not beneath President Trump.
 The president should be ashamed," he said before accusing Trump of failing to fulfill his duties as president.
-He was joined by Baltimore Mayor Bernard Young, who called out the administration for some of the city's problems.

-"We know that Baltimorians and other individuals across the country live in housing that is sub-standard and that if President Trump and his [Housing and Urban Development] director ... got serious about making that agency work for the benefit of Baltimorians and people in cities like Baltimore instead of trying to cut the budget for that agency every year, the change that could be made," said Young, making reference to HUD Secretary Ben Carson, who attended medical school in the city and served as a leading neurosurgeon at Johns Hopkins Hospital.
+"We know that Baltimorians and other individuals across the country live in housing that is sub-standard and that if President Trump and his [Housing and Urban Development] director ... got serious about making that agency work for the benefit of Baltimorians and people in cities like Baltimore instead of trying to cut the budget for that agency every year, the change that could be made," said Scott, making reference to HUD Secretary Ben Carson, who attended medical school in the city and served as a leading neurosurgeon at The Johns Hopkins Hospital.

 Following the Saturday afternoon statement by Scott, Trump doubled down on his criticism of Cummings, tweeting: "Elijah Cummings spends all of his time trying to hurt innocent people through “Oversight.”
 He does NOTHING for his very poor, very dangerous and very badly run district!"
 The tweet included a video purporting to show a rundown area of West Baltimore.